Lorelai: You didn't plan any activities?

 - SpongeBob SquarePants:

-- The 2017 Fyre Festival is, without a shadow of a doubt, one of the greatest examples of this trope in history.
-Epic Fail doesn't even begins to describe it, with two dueling documentaries released in 2019 (Netflix's Fyre and Hulu's Fyre Fraud) trying to provide an explanation of how everything went wrong by the people who had the challenge of trying to make it happen.
-It was false advertisement from the get-go (the ad video said that the island where the Festival was going to take place in was owned by Pablo Escobar — not only it wasn't (it was owned by another drug runner during The '80s), but the island's current owner explicitly ordered the Fyre organization to not mention Escobar and kicked them out when the video was released anyway with the said mention in it, forcing them to use another nearby island), and things just went From Bad to Worse (promised artists that weren't booked, supplies that didn't arrived because Customs wasn't paid, and even rain the night before that turned the shoddy "guest area" into a swamp).
-To top it all off, it later turned out that the man who idealized the Festival to begin with was a con artist.
+- The 2017 Fyre Festival was doomed from the word "go".
+Two dueling documentaries released in 2019 (Netflix's Fyre and Hulu's Fyre Fraud) provide an explanation of how everything went wrong by the people who tried to make it happen.
+Fyre Festival was falsely advertised from the get-go; the ad video said that the island where the Festival was going to take place in was owned by Pablo Escobar — not only was it not owned by Escobar, but the island's current owner explicitly forbid the Fyre organization from mentioning Escobar, then kicked them out when they mentioned him anyway.
+This forced Fyre to use another nearby island, and from there, things just went From Bad to Worse.
+Promised artists that weren't booked, supplies that didn't arrive because Customs wasn't paid, and even rain the night before that turned the shoddy "guest area" into a swamp.
+To top it all off, it later turned out that the man who conceived the Festival to begin with was a con artist.
 The Internet Historian shares his thoughts on the matter here and Swindled has an episode on the disastrous festival here.